fusioncharts/dev_centre_docs/chart-guide/chart-configurations/data-labels.md

 ![Data Labels]({% site.baseurl %}/images/chart-configurations-data-labels-image-1.png)

-In this article, we will learn how to customize the display of the data labels.

 ## Data Label Display Modes

 You can configure the arrangement and display properties for data labels using the `labelDisplay` attribute.
 There are 5 display modes available (`auto`, `wrap`, `stagger`, `rotate` and `none`).
 We will discuss about each mode respectively.